 Scanner – The only way to move to a paperless office is to have a scanner and convert everything into digital files.
 Buy a good scanner and you will be rewarded.
 Less paper results in more space, less mess, less to clean and less stress.

 Shampoo – Replace plastic bottles with shampoo bars wrapped in paper or ideally, naked bars.
-I am currently using JR Liggett.
+Currently, I’m loving The Country Escape.
 For those who are constantly flying, it is easy to clear TSA with shampoo bars.

 Straw – Say NO to plastic straw.
 Plastic straw ends up in the ocean and affects animals.
 Replace plastic straws with glass or stainless steel straws.
 Check out Glass Dharma.